dxvid-pts/podcastproject/README.md

 ## PodcastProject

 A **clean** and **intuitive** podcast player made with flutter.
-The app processes everything locally on the device and ensures full privacy.
+The app processes everything locally on the device and ensures full **privacy**.

 <div>
   <img src="./images/preview_1.png" height="400"/>